dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0202.md

 Transactional rationality can survive on an individual basis when partners in exchanges are interchangeable as long as they meet the requirements of transactional utility.
 Relational rationality depends on the survival of the group and the group’s members.
 The more resources embedded in the social networks and the stronger the ties, the greater the collective benefit to the group and the relative benefit to each actor in the group.

 Relational rationality is based on the principle of survival of the fittest group, a group with persisting relationships among its members.
-While

-Reputation and Social Capital 157

-animal instincts also show such relational rationality for family and clan members, it is only humans who show extensive and generalized relational rationality for solidarity of constructed groups beyond kin and clan criteria.
+While animal instincts also show such relational rationality for family and clan members, it is only humans who show extensive and generalized relational rationality for solidarity of constructed groups beyond kin and clan criteria.
 Humans show an interest and ability to maintain persistent and profitable relationships at a reasonable transactional cost.
 Thus, relational rationality is a human law and is based on the rationality of human choice.

-Further Analyses
+## 2.5 Further Analyses

 The remainder of the chapter will be used to clarify some further issues.

 First, why is the term reputation preferred to other terms such as social approval , social attraction , and particularly mutual recognition or social credits , already available in the literature?
 Second, why is there a tendency in one community or society to focus on one type of rationality (transactional or relational) rather than another, and is it an indication of a historical tendency to have one rationality (transactional) supersed-ing another (relational)?
 Third, what breaks down this exchange–collective solidarity linkage?
 Finally, are social capital and economic capital two polarized points on a single dimension, thus dictating a choice?

-Reputation as Individual and Group Capital So far, the argument for social standing such as reputation or social capital does not seem to differ from other similar arguments.
+### 2.5.1 Reputation as Individual and Group Capital

+So far, the argument for social standing such as reputation or social capital does not seem to differ from other similar arguments.
 Credits are seen as debts to be collected in later exchanges.
 Pizzorno (1991), for example, argues that mutual recognition promotes self-preservation.
 In order to preserve oneself, the price to be paid is the recognition that others will preserve, which presumably leads to others’ recognition of one’s right to preserve, a principle consistent with the argument here.

 However, one difficulty in using mutual recognition as the motive or jus-tification for exchange is that mutuality implies reciprocal and symmetric actions and equity in ranking among actors.
 These actions and interactions lead to cohesive but homophilous memberships in a group

 – group solidarity without differentiation among members.
 What has been developed here is that recognition can be asymmetric in return for favors received in transactions and an episodic account of actions and reactions.
 Other terms, such as social approval and social attraction , also suffer from a similar problem.
 What is argued here is the need to take the next step: to recognize that it is possible to have unequal transactions in relationships and that these unequal transactions form the basis of differential social standing (reputation) among actors in a group.

-158

-Conceptual Extensions

 Recognition offers legitimacy to the alter’s (the creditor) claim to his or her resources.
 As recognition increases in episodes and spreads in the networks, we need a more generalized notion to capture the aggregation of episodes of such recognition accrued to an actor in a social group or community.
 Reputation is the choice proposed here, as it captures the notion that the asset can be possessed and differentiated by groups or individuals.
 A group can build, maintain, or lose a reputation.
 Likewise, within a group, individuals acquire, attain, or suffer different levels of reputation or ill repute.
 Thus, like wealth in economic exchanges, reputation is both an individual and a collective asset.
 Two other concepts seem to capture such an asset: prestige and esteem .
 However, prestige has been appropriated and is understood in the literature to grade positions in the hierarchical structure (e.g., occupational prestige).
 Esteem is widely used as either a social or a psychological process (e.g., self-esteem).